hanebuechenes/KushCoin/README.md

 KushCoin will run under ubuntu 16 only.
 There is a big development hole, what has to be filled, to make it running on actual systems also..

+The encluded .bin file is compiled for running on Ubuntu 16.04.